Luismd2025/MonitoringCPU-RAM-NET/README.md

    Verify the alert appears in Prometheus UI at http://localhost:9090  , then go to alerts tab

    Verify the alert appears in the Alertmanager UI at http://localhost:9093
+       - the alerts will shown in the namespace="monitoring"

    *****####Important statement####*****

    by default the alerts in the file(system-metrics-alerts.yml) are set to low threathold as a test mode in order to review the alert in the alertmanager page, please consider change the value based on your needs.

-#  Optional step in case you want to send alert to SLACK (this step has extra point in case of this project academy)
+#  Optional step in case you want to send alert to SLACK (this step has extra point )

     Steps:
     1. Create a Slack Webhook space